Computational-Mafia/donbot/README.md

 We'll start by reproducing a baseline donbot library using content from the now-archived `modbot` repo.
 From there, we'll organize an index of developed utilities and begin adding new features.

  ## Contributing
  This project welcomes contributions of all types.
-Feature suggestions as well as help spec'ing, design, documentation, finding bugs are ways everyone can help on top of coding features / bug fixes.
+Feature suggestions as well as help specifying, designing, documenting, finding bugs are ways everyone can help on top of coding features / bug fixes.
 We are excited to work with the power user community to build a set of tools for helping you get the most out of MafiaScum.Net.